sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-select-alias.md

 ## Objectives

-- Data Joining: Combine data from the products_csv and categories_csv tables using a common key to enrich product information with category details.
-- Data Filtering: Filter the data to focus on products with a unit price greater than 5, identifying higher-value items.
-- Data Storage: Save the transformed data in multiple formats (CSV, JSON, Parquet) to S3 for varied application use cases.
+- Column Selection: Extract only the necessary columns from a larger dataset to focus on relevant data.
+- Column Aliasing: Apply user-friendly names to the selected columns to improve the clarity of output displays and reports.

 ## Prerequisites